Yusorcif/alx-pre_course/README.md

-my first use of this command
+my first use of this command updated